A Christmas Star

 A Christmas Star is a 2015 British Christmas film featuring Pierce Brosnan and Liam Neeson.

 Plot

 Born in dramatic circumstances under the Christmas Star, Noelle believes she has the gift to perform strange miracles.

 A businessman, originally from the Irish town of Pottersglen, returns to try to exploit the townspeople.
-Noelle uses the power of positivity to save the snow globe factory and the town.
+Noelle uses the power of positivity and Love to save the snow globe factory and the town.